 Lola Igna (2019)

 This Tagalog indie movie features the life of the 118-year-old grandmother known as Lola Igna and has won the top prize for the Pista ng Pelikulang Pilipino (Festival of Filipino Movies).
 The whole film uses the Tagalog language, but it also adds a few lines from other local languages from the Philippines and some slang, making it a great film to learn the language.

 This mainstream-directed film follows the life of a Filipino transgender woman who is dreaming of becoming a celebrity.
 As part of her dying wish, she asked the closest people around her to be dressed as a different celebrity on every single night of her wake.
 This is an excellent film to watch as it uses the Filipino language and some Bekimon, which means that it is perfect for those looking to understand the complexities of the language.

 As we reach this part of the post, we hope that you are able to discover a whole new way to learn the language of the Philippines like a real pro.
-So, if you enjoyed this post, please check out our previous Tagalog posts, like the slang, history, and its difference to Spanish.
-Also, don't forget to practice learning the language using the Ling App by Simya Solutions.
+So, if you enjoyed this post, please check out our previous Tagalog posts, like the slang, history, and its difference from Spanish.
+Also, don’t forget to practice learning the language using the Ling app.

-The Ling App is a language learning platform guaranteed to move your through from total beginners to a language pro in no time!
+The Ling app is a language learning platform guaranteed to move you from a total beginner to a language pro in no time!
 Just by using the platform for at least 10 minutes per day, you can get to master Tagalog and about 60+ other foreign languages, making it one of the best free applications out there.
-So download it today and explore your target language with the Ling App.
+So download it today on the Play Store or App Store and explore your target language with the Ling app.